fish-shell/fish-shell/sphinx_doc_src/index.rst

     >ls -l | grep "my topic"

-- Commands can pass on all their output as a chunk</b>: the output stream of one command is bundled and taken as data argument for the second command.
+- Commands can pass on all their output as a chunk: the output stream of one command is bundled and taken as data argument for the second command.
 This is called command substitution, see `Command Substitution`_.

 Example::